jwrr/lued/README.md

 * move goto_mark from c to lua

 * feature - custom script.  load commands (similar to relued). readme files. examples...
-* fixme - alt_cc doesn't work when selection is on. - done
-* fixme - make comment highlighting filetype dependent - done
 * fixme - move line numbers from c to lua
 * feature - grep - search all open files. return selectable list of matches
 * feature - timestamp on save.
 * feature - if moving away fro '()' then change to '('
-* fixme - ctrl+d if partial word selected the deselect/reselect -
+* fixme - ctrl+d if partial word selected then deselect/reselect -
-* fixme - alt+bb/BB (got to bottom/Beginning). turn off autorepeat - done

 * fixme - highlight keywords if not in comment
 * fixme - xxx_in_xxx. in matched, and shouldn't have